Updated on Aug 10th. Latest update concern COVID-19 vaccination services in Helsinki.

-- We welcome exchange students to the University of Helsinki for the next academic year 2020-2021.
-Subject to government restrictions, our campus will be open.
+- We welcome exchange students to the University of Helsinki for the academic year 2022 - 2023.

 - Studies.
 Teaching, supervision, guidance, and examinations are carried out as planned during semesters.
 University premises can be used for events without restrictions.

 - Face masks can be worn as appropriate for individual reasons.

 - Online exchange is not available.
 University of Helsinki requires all incoming exchange students to be in Helsinki physically.

 - Travel restrictions.
 At the moment, Finland does not have any restrictions for arrival.
 Please note that your exchange and journey to Finland are also affected by decisions made at your home university, and national decisions and regulations in your home country and/or countries through which you travel.
 Remember to check also the guidelines of airlines, ferry companies and so forth on requirements they have.
 The guidelines of Finnish airport operator Finavia.

 - Insurance.
 Before making any arrangements regarding your exchange, please make sure that your insurance cover is comprehensive, includes crisis cover and follows the requirements of the Finnish Immigration Service https://migri.fi/en/insurance.
 Also, be careful with expenses and try to minimize risks as much as possible by booking refundable flight tickets etc.

 - Take possible expenses into account.
 The exceptional circumstances may cause you extra expenses.
 These expenses may include, for example, testing for COVID-19.
 Try to minimize risks as much as possible by booking refundable flight tickets etc.

 - Conditions from different countries to enter Finland.
 Always check the updated instructions of the Finnish institute of health and welfare and Finnish Border Guard before arrival: